eliasfrehner/youtube-music_downloader/README.md

 # youtube-music_downloader

-This tool will help you to recover the photos and videos from a damaged apple photo library (.photolibrary).
+This tool will help you to download music (track or playlist) from YouTube Music (.mp3).

 - power on your mac
 - start terminal (go to dashboard and search terminal)